 Baby rockers come with a series of rocking or vibration modes.
 Basic and compact rockers typically have three modes, whereas high-end models can have as many as 16 modes.
 Costlier rockers may also come with timers and separate swinging modes.

 A baby rocker with music may cost more than one without, but the sound adds a pleasant sensory dimension to the rocking experience.
 Certain rockers have soundboards with a set number of songs.
 Others are MP3- or Bluetooth-enabled to play your favorite tunes.

 A baby rocker may run on battery power or electricity through an AC outlet.
 Those that plug into outlets end up being a bit more cost-effective, as batteries drain quickly.
-Not every rocker takes the same type of batteries, so check this before you buy.
-Some run on AAs; others require C, D, or speciality batteries.
+Not every rocker takes the same type of battery, so check this before you buy.
+Some run on AAs, but others require C, D, or specialty batteries.

-It’s easy to secure babies with lap and shoulder straps when they’re wearing onesies rather than bulky, fussy clothes.
-We like this neutral set from Simple Joys, which features a charming pair of sleeping creatures.
-The onesies are 100% cotton and have a soft, protective snap over the zippers.
+Onesies: It’s easy to secure babies with lap and shoulder straps when they’re wearing onesies rather than bulky, fussy clothes.

 Baby rockers cost between $30 and $300.
 The higher the cost, the more modes and features they tend to have.

-Inexpensive: Baby rockers priced $60 and below are simple, offering only a couple rocking modes.
+Baby rockers priced at $60 and less are simple, offering only a couple of rocking modes.
 Many are lightweight, collapsible, and ideal for travel.

-Expensive: The most expensive baby rockers cost $175 to $300.
-These have the most advanced features, including innovating bassinet designs that are more conducive to natural sleeping positions.
+The most expensive baby rockers cost $175 to $300.
+These have the most advanced features, including innovative bassinet designs and more elaborate technological features.